Skip to content

 Where do I set up Bitcoin DCA in Switzerland?+

-FINMA-supervised options: [Relai](/en/blog/how-to-buy-bitcoin-switzerland) (1% flat or 0.5% with referral, non-custodial — auto-withdraws to your wallet), Pocket Bitcoin (~1.5%, non-custodial), Bitcoin Suisse (1.5–2% volume-based, custodial), Swissquote (1% trade + custody fees, custodial), and 21Shares ETPs on the SIX Swiss Exchange via any Swiss broker.
+FINMA-supervised options: [Relai](/en/blog/how-to-buy-bitcoin-switzerland) (1.0% standard, 0.9% with invite code; card payments add 3%), Pocket Bitcoin (1.5% flat, non-custodial), Swissquote (1.00% maker/taker on the standard tier plus quarterly custody fees), and 21Shares ETPs on the SIX Swiss Exchange via any Swiss broker.

 Is Bitcoin DCA tax-free in Switzerland?+

-On long horizons, lump-sum has historically beaten DCA on average because Bitcoin trends up.
+Vanguard's 2012 study on lump-sum vs DCA found lump-sum outperformed DCA in roughly 67% of historical 10-year periods for stocks.
 DCA wins on regret-minimisation and matches monthly-salary cashflow.
-The Swiss-friendly path: a recurring CHF auto-buy via Relai or Pocket *plus* opportunistic lump sums on drawdowns above 25%.
+The Swiss-friendly path: a recurring CHF auto-buy via Relai or Pocket Bitcoin, plus opportunistic lump sums on drawdowns above 25%.

 Should I keep DCA-bought Bitcoin on the platform?+

-No. Withdraw to your own hardware wallet — Relai and Pocket auto-withdraw by design, the cleanest option for new stackers.
-Bitcoin Suisse and Swissquote hold custody as IOUs; for a ten-year strategy that counter-party risk is real.
+No. Withdraw to your own hardware wallet.
+Relai and Pocket Bitcoin auto-withdraw by design, the cleanest option for new stackers.
+Swissquote holds custody as IOUs; for a ten-year strategy that counter-party risk is real.
 The [self-custody guide](/en/blog/bitcoin-self-custody) walks through the hardware-wallet setup.

 Does Bitcoin DCA guarantee a profit?+